 Many successful businesses have taken this a step further and invite valuable customers to join advisory panels.
 This allows the company to obtain in-depth feedback on a regular basis on upcoming releases, new features and new products.
 This generates useful insights but it also strengthens your relationship with important customers.

-It’s often easy for competitors to copy your product but if you can add value through establishing a business community that is much more difficult to replicate.
-You may be able to connect customers through your platform or if that is not suitable you can use social events and social media to build a network of users.
+It’s often easy for competitors to copy your product.
+Add value through establishing a business community that is much more difficult to replicate.
+You may be able to connect customers through your platform.
+If that is not suitable you can use social events and social media to build a network of users.

-For example, Conversion World, an online conference for digital marketers, created a community on Slack to allow potential customers to collaborate, ask questions, share news and arrange meetings throughout the year.
+Conversion World is an online conference for digital marketers, created by a community on Slack.
+This allows potential customers to collaborate, ask questions, share news and arrange meetings throughout the year.

 Create an exit plan to reassure customers that they can leave if they really want to.
 We’ve all heard horror stories of how companies can make customers jump through hoops and make cancelling a subscription as difficult as possible.
-The danger with this approach is that it can actually act as a barrier to renewal as customers seek to avoid the relationship becoming ugly.
+The danger with this approach is that it can actually act as a barrier to renewal.
+Customers seek to avoid the relationship becoming ugly.

-By having a clear and relatively easy exit plan you can make this a selling point of renewal rather than frightening users with complicated and unpleasant procedures.
-It also means that when customers do churn they are less likely to be unhappy with the process and then share their dissatisfaction with other business people.
+By having a clear and relatively easy exit plan make this a selling point of renewal.
+Rather than frightening users with complicated and unpleasant procedures.
+It also means that when customers do churn they are less likely to be unhappy with the process.
+Share their dissatisfaction with other business people.

 8. Renewal to Referral:

 When a customer renews they are making a commitment to your product and may have had to submit a business case to get a budget approved.
 Don’t let this moment pass without thanking them and reassuring them about the continued value of their subscription.
 This is a great opportunity to offer additional support and evidence of the value created by your solution.